samuel-coutinho/Rocket_Elevators_Controllers/README.md

 At the end of the code there are 4 functions: Scenario1(), Scenario2(), Scenario3() and Scenario4().
 Leave the function you want to run uncommented and the others commented.

-The functions creates a Baterry object and sets up the columns and elevators initial positions and directions.
+The functions creates a Battery object and sets up the columns and elevators initial positions and directions.

 The runScenario functions then runs the simulation with the values entered.